burcuyavas/burcuyavas/README.md

 ### Hi there, I'm Burcu

-## I'm a Mathematical Engineering student at Yıldız Technical University
+## I am a Mathematical Engineer and Data Scientist

-- ⚡ Learning data science

 ### Contact Info: